johnpaulcas/foundry-template/README.md

 git clone https://github.com/{{username}}/foundry-template.git
 ```

-2.Navigate to the project directory and install dependencies
+2. Navigate to the project directory and install dependencies

 ```sh
 cd foundry-template
 forge install
 ```

 3. Create a `.env` file in the root project directory and populate the following variables (refer to `.env.example` for reference)